iguanacore/iguana_acs_functions/README.md

 * Story Button Interaction Change - Changes the interaction with Ancient Caskets and Festive Goods, making it select an opener randomly.
 * Sort Manuals by Attainment - Sorts the manuals by ascending attainment in the Manual Library.
 Also displays a small element icon next to manuals.
 Takes into account the element of the cultivator if any ([Standalone mod](https://www.nexusmods.com/amazingcultivationsimulator/mods/21/))
 * Sync Perfect Alignment moodlet - the perfect alignment moodlet is changed to trigger at the same element strength (1.85) as optimal cultivation speed and golden core
+* Heavenly Reforge Limit increased - Increases the Heavenly Reforge Cap from 36 (Vanilla) to 2048.

 ## Install instructions